KHEngineering/RoboRio/faq/motor.md

 PWM Signal = CANH (Yellow Wire)
 PWM Ground = CANL (Green Wire)

 On our team we wire the CAN wires to the outside pins of 3 pin female headers (center pin empty).
 This allows us to use the Talon SRX in PWM mode or CAN mode.
-In PWM mode we simply plug it into the PWM port on the RoboRio (since the center pin is not used for any motor controller)
+In PWM mode we simply plug it into the PWM port on the roboRIO (since the center pin is not used for any motor controller)

 In CAN mode we use male header pin couplers to join two Talons together to form the CAN bus.